chinapedia/wikipedia.abstract.en/Page/Knife.md

 -   _Compression Lock_ – A variant of the Liner Lock, it uses a small piece of metal at the tip of the lock to lock into a small corresponding impression in the blade.
 This creates a lock that doesn't disengage when the blade is torqued, instead becoming more tightly locked.
 It is released by pressing the tab of metal to the side, to allow the blade to be placed into its groove set into the handle.[10]
 -   _Frame Lock_ – Also known as the _integral lock_ or _monolock_, this locking mechanism was invented by custom knifemaker Chris Reeve for the Sebenza as an update to the liner lock.
 The frame lock works in a manner similar to the liner lock but uses a partial cutout of the actual knife handle, rather than a separate liner inside the handle to hold the blade in place.[11][12]
 -   _Collar lock_ – found on Opinel knives.[13]
--   _Button Lock_ – Found mainly on automatic knives, this type of lock uses a small push-button to open and release the knife.BM-AxisLock.jpg
+-   _Button Lock_ – Found mainly on automatic knives, this type of lock uses a small push-button to open and release the knife.
 -   _Axis Lock_ – A locking mechanism exclusively licensed to the Benchmade Knife Company.
 A cylindrical bearing is tensioned such that it will jump between the knife blade and some feature of the handle to lock the blade open.[14]
 -   _Arc Lock_ – A locking mechanism exclusively licensed to SOG Specialty Knives.
 It differs from an axis lock in that the cylindrical bearing is tensioned by a rotary spring rather than an axial spring.[15]
 -   _Ball Bearing Lock_ – A locking mechanism exclusively licensed to Spyderco.
 This lock is conceptually similar to the axis and arc locks but the bearing is instead a ball bearing.[16]